At Quinton we inspire our students to lead the way.

 VISION

-Dr Phyllis Fiadzomor - Deputy Head (Academic)
+Dr Phyllis Fiadzomor - Head of Senior School

 INDIVIDUALISED LEARNING